IntroPhylogenomics/ComputingFundamentals/Scripting.md

 In this case, we've stored a string - `"test"`.
 Strings are named as such, becuase they store strings of characters.

+Also, note that echo statements can include multiple values back-to-back, including literal strings.
+One way in which this is useful is to include a literal string that describes what value is being printed

+`echo "The value of myVar is "$myVar`

+> __Practice__
+>
+> (1) Create a new varilable (`myVar`) in your script and assign it a value.
+>
+> (2) Include an echo statement in your script to print the value of this variable to the screen.

 # Command-Line Arguments

+Often you may want to write a script that does different things depending on the values of certain variables.
+While you could manually edit your scripts for each condition you want to run, a more convenient thing to do is to write one single script that you can run in different ways depending on arguments passed to it on the command line.
+Conveniently, bash has reserved certain special variable names for this very purpose.

 # For Loops